Pregnancy risk assessment

 Biological agents

-Some biological agents may affect the foetus if the mother is infected.
+Some biological agents may affect the foetus if the pregnant employee is infected.

 Examples of these are: